yminchen/MEAM517Project/Trajectory_optimization/README.txt

-The code for trajectory optimization is one level outside this repository.
+The code for generating trajectories is one level outside the MEAM517Project repository.
+We only store the nominal trajecotries here.